top of page

 Headshot cropped.jpg

-Arrested at 17 and released at 24, he started and earned a Bachelor of Mechanical Engineering from Ain Shams University while in prison.
+While in prison between 2013 and 2020, Abdelrahman started and earned a Bachelor of Mechanical Engineering from Ain Shams University.

-A Samir Kassir Freedom of Press Award winner, Abdelrahman is a 2024-25 Steinbeck Fellow at San Jose State University, a 2022-23 Dietrich fellow at the University of Pittsburgh’s Nonfiction Writing MFA, and a Heinz fellow at Pitt's Global Studies Center.
-His work has received awards or scholarships from Logan Nonfiction Program, Tin House Workshop, Bread Loaf Writers’ Conference, Sewanee Writers' Conference, and Community of Writers Workshop.
-He is the winner of the 2024 Courage to Write Award by the de Groot Foundation, the 2024 Turow-Kinder Award in Fiction, and was a finalist for the 2021 and 2023 Margolis Award for Social Justice Journalism.
+A Samir Kassir Freedom of Press Award winner, Abdelrahman is a 2024-25 Steinbeck Fellow at San Jose State University.
+His work has received awards or fellowships from the Elizabeth George Foundation, the Heinz Foundation, the de Groot Foundation, Virginia Center for Creative Arts, Headlands Center for the Arts, The Arab American National Museum, Tin House Writers' Workshop, Bread Loaf Writers’ Conference, and Sewanee Writers' Conference.
+He was a finalist for the 2021 and 2023 Margolis Award for Social Justice Journalism.

 bottom of page